CyanTabby/ResoniteModLoader/README.md

 ## Frequently Asked Questions

-Many questions about what NML is and how it works are answered on our [frequently asked questions page](doc/faq.md).
+Many questions about what RML is and how it works are answered on our [frequently asked questions page](doc/faq.md).

 ## Making a Mod